UlrikDaae/Ulrik-Daae/README.md

 ### 🗂 My work
-I do have some [Excel-files](https://github.com/UlrikDaae/Projects) in my projects section that I've created this December for fun.
+- **EXCEL** I do have some [Excel-files](https://github.com/UlrikDaae/Projects) in my projects section that I've created this December for fun.
 They're fictitious, but quite realistic datasets that I have analysed.
-One is a trading journal and one is some personal expenses throughout the year 2022.
+- **SQL** You can find my LeetCode solutions with explanations [here](https://github.com/UlrikDaae/Leetcode_Solutions/tree/main/SQL)

  _This is a continuous work in progress and I aim to be sharing some projects in the next few months._